cjrd/self-supervised-pretraining/README.md

 ## Data installation

 The data you need will depend on your goals, but generally speaking, download the RESISC-45 dataset to make sure you have everything working correctly.
-Note: if you're working on millenium, blaze, or b3 machines, most of these datasets are already setup and the symlinks are in the repo.
-If you're not on these machines, you'll need to download the datasets and update the symlinks.
-These instructions will help get you there.

 ### Pretrained Models
 ``` shell